icdevs/ICEventsWG/draft_proposals_current/candidate-ICRC72-20240924.md

 Returns a list of all Broadcasters known to the system, and supports pagination and statistical filters.

 - **Parameters**:
-  - `prev : opt nat`: Optional.
+  - `prev : opt principal`: Optional.
 The principal of the last Broadcaster from the previous query result for pagination continuation.
   - `take : opt nat`: Optional.
 The maximum number of Broadcaster entries to be returned.
   - `filter : opt OrchestrationFilter`: Optional.
 Filters to specify which data to fetch about Broadcasters.